BUDGET$50.0M

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Coming So Fast navigated the competitive landscape with an audience reception score of 5.7/10.
 When weighing the production costs against the global returns, Coming So Fast is effectively categorized as a Average.
-A solid success that demonstrates effective resource allocation and content-market fit.
+It delivers a respectable return, ensuring confidence in future projects of similar scale.

 Comparables